Your Guide to Obtaining a Permit to Carry in Minnesota

 Step 1: Complete a Permit to Carry Presentation Course

 The course typically covers essential topics like safe handling, storage, and legal responsibilities.
 Many instructors offer both in-person and online options, but make sure the course is approved by the state.
-A list of entities that are certified by the BCA can be found here along with the course specifics required by Minnesota law.
+A list of entities certified by the BCA can be found here along with the course specifics required by Minnesota law.

 Step 2: Gather Your Documents